 Rationale for Choice of Methods

 The commonly used tasks and design we have described for this project are suitable for examining the speed-accuracy trade-off, enabling for a large quantity of data to be collected in a small amount of time.
-Additionally, these methods pose no significant risk to participants.
+Additionally, these methods pose no risk to participants.

 The reason for opting for a modelling analysis of the participant data is that it provides a way of decomposing choice behaviour (i.e., decision outcomes and their associated response times) into separable components relating to (1) the time course of processing information form a stimuli and (2) the time required to make a decision, given the information that has been considered.
 This property of the model-based analysis overcomes key limitations in applying conventional statistical analysis to traditional measures of performance (e.g., accuracy and mean response time).